 That’s my logical argument for giving less weight to polls.
 But we are political junkies.
 For better or for worse, we’ll keep coming back for more.

-This article appears in the March 21, 2012, edition of National Journal Daily.
+This article appears in the March 21, 2012 edition of NJ Daily.